pypyr/pypyr/README.rst

 ~~~~~~~~~~~~~~~~~~
 .. code-block:: python

-  import pypyr.log.logger
+  import logging

-  # use pypyr logger to ensure loglevel is set correctly and logs are formatted
+  # getLogger will grab the parent logger context, so your loglevel and
-  # nicely. this gets a python logging.Logger type - so you can .warning,
-  # .error et.
+  # formatting will inherit correctly automatically from the pypyr core.
-  logger = pypyr.log.logger.get_logger(__name__)
+  logger = logging.getLogger(__name__)

   def run_step(context):